ArcBees/dev-site/site/src/main/markdown/gwtp_v2/core/slots/index.md

 ## Slot types
 There are different slot types depending on the intended use.
 * **SingleSlot**: Slot that can take only one presenter.
-Can call getChild(slot) to see what's in the slot.
+Can call `getChild(slot)` to see what's in the slot.
-* **PermanentSlot**: Same as `SingleSlot`, but once a presenter goes in it can never be removed.
+* **PermanentSlot**: Same as `SingleSlot`, but once a presenter is added it can never be removed.
 Means that `getChild(slot)` will never be null.
 * **NestedSlot**: Same as `SingleSlot`, but can only take Presenters that have Proxies (no `PresenterWidget`).
 * **Slot**: The most permissive slot, can contain multiple presenters.
-Can call getChildren(slot) to see which presenters it currently contains.
+Can call `getChildren(slot)` to see which presenters it currently contains.
-* **OrderedSlot**: Like `Slot` except the presenters you put in it must be comparable.
-The view will automatically put them in order for you but you can only bind them to an IndexedPanel. `getChildren(slot)` returns the presenters the slot contains in order.
+* **OrderedSlot**: Like `Slot` except the presenters added to it must be comparable.
+The view will automatically put them in order but they can only be binded to an IndexedPanel. `getChildren(slot)` returns the presenters the slot contains in order.
 * **PopupSlot**: A slot used for popup presenters.
 See [Popup presenters](TODO-LINK) for more details.

 ## Using slots
 ### In the presenter
-You have to define the slot as a field, like this:
+The slot needs to be defined as a field, like this:
 ```
 static final Slot<PresenterWidget<?>> SLOT_CONTENT = new Slot<>();
 ```